 The json_remove() function throws an error if the first argument is not well-formed JSON or if any later argument is not a well-formed path, or if any argument is a BLOB.

-The json_type() function throws an error if any of its arguments are not well-formed or is a BLOB.
+The json_type() function throws an error if any of its arguments is not well-formed or is a BLOB.

 The json_valid(X) function return 1 if the argument X is well-formed JSON and return 0 if the argument X is not well-formed JSON.

 The json_quote(X) function converts the SQL value X (a number or a string) into its corresponding JSON representation.
 If X is a JSON value returned by another JSON function, then this function is a no-op.

 The json_group_array(X) function is an aggregate SQL function that returns a JSON array comprised of all X values in the aggregation.
 Similarly, the json_group_object(NAME,VALUE) function returns a JSON object comprised of all NAME/VALUE pairs in the aggregation.

 The json_each(X) and json_tree(X) table-valued functions walk the JSON value provided as their first argument and return one row for each element.
 The json_each(X) function only walks the immediate children of the top-level array or object, or just the top-level element itself if the top-level element is a primitive value.
 The json_tree(X) function recursively walks through the JSON substructure starting with the top-level element.

 The json_each(X,P) and json_tree(X,P) functions work just like their one-argument counterparts except that they treat the element identified by path P as the top-level element.